atnegrete/flutter-meets-supabase/README.md

 ## About
-This is a Flutter project integrated with Supabase.
+This is a Flutter project integrated with Supabase, the Firebase open source alternative.
 This project is a sandbox for playground for Flutter & Supabase integration.

 ## Todo
 - [x] Configure Supabase client